 Do not pack aerosol cans or liquids, like shampoo, or lotion.
 These items can leak or freeze and burst then leak as they freeze and thaw in storage.

 Some photographs do not hold up well in a storage unit due to fluctuating temperatures and humidity.

 If you are going to put a computer in a storage unit, make sure it does not get too hot or too cold.

-Everything you do pack, you need to label the boxes with a color coded label of the named room they will go into in the upper right corner on the front of each box, plus write a few words in black permanent marker to remind you what is in the box, like “LIVING ROOM – DVDs“.
+Everything you do pack, you need to label the boxes with a color coded label of the named room they will go into in the upper right corner on the front of each box, plus write a few words in black permanent marker to remind you what is in the box, like under a living room sticker you might write “DVDs.”
 These boxes will be placed in your storage area with the labels facing the walkway so you can easily find something if you do happen to need it before the move.

 You can get also get colorful duct tape to use instead of or in addition to color coded moving labels with room names.
 It is nice to have colorful duct tape for the children's bedrooms in addition to the other labels.
 Especially if two children share a room so their items can go to the proper sides of the room or closet for them to deal with when unpacking.
 In our last move, Miranda had Disney Frozen Elsa and Anna, Mason had Disney Frozen Kristoff and Sven, Maris had camouflage, Marissa had zebra stripes, etc. I put the small strip of duct tape right below the room name label and wording in the upper right corner of each box.